drils/jepp/readme.txt

 ==================================================================================================

-KREO is the perfect site template for creative professionals, agencies and freelancers but it can also be used for small business websites.The template features a modern and bold design, subtle css animations, 100% mobile ready, retina-ready design, working ajax form and is compatible with all modern browsers.
+JEPP is the perfect site template for creative professionals, agencies and freelancers but it can also be used for small business websites.The template features a modern and bold design, subtle css animations, 100% mobile ready, retina-ready design, working ajax form and is compatible with all modern browsers.